web3/web3.js/docs/docs/guides/wallet/node_wallet.md

 If Ethereum node has unlocked account in its wallet you can send transaction without need of signing locally in web3.js

 :::danger
 Using `web3.eth.personal` is not considered secure and is strongly discouraged.
 The personal RPC endpoints have been deprecated due to significant security issues.
+More info: [geth.ethereum.org](https://geth.ethereum.org/docs/interacting-with-geth/rpc/ns-personal)
 :::

 ## Transaction